robotframework/pygmentslexer/README.rst

 What is Robot Framework
 -----------------------

-`Robot Framework`_ is a generic test automation framework suitable both for normal test automation and Acceptance Test Driven Development (ATDD).
-Its test data is defined in tabular format either in plain text, TSV, or HTML files.
-This project provides syntax highlighting for the plain text format.
+`Robot Framework`_ is a generic open source automation framework for acceptance testing, acceptance test driven development (ATDD), and robotic process automation (RPA).
+It has simple plain text syntax and this project provides syntax highlighting for it.

 Installation
 ------------